cyber-neon/fi8916w-ipcamera-fix/README.md

 type" boot "enter"

-afer that login your ipcamera webpage
+after that login your ipcamera webpage

 webui are http://(ip)index.htm. without this ipcamera says error 404 not found